What to Expect

 I also work with individuals navigating gender dysphoria, offering a space to explore identity with curiosity, care, and respect.
 My approach is not about arriving at predetermined answers, but rather about supporting your own process of discovery—whatever shape that may take.

-Whether you're feeling stuck, lost, or simply want to grow, therapy offers a space to untangle what’s been holding you back and explore new ways forward.
+Whether you're feeling stuck, lost, or simply want to grow, counseling offers a space to untangle what’s been holding you back and explore new ways forward.
 I believe meaningful change is possible for anyone, starting with the first session.

 Fees:

-Psychotherapy Sessions
+Counseling Sessions

-Yoga Offerings
+Yoga

 My Approach